Full Form of EPS – Earnings Per Share

 - The business may report EPS after adjusting extraordinary line items, followed by potential adjustments.

-- If the EPS is high, then it indicates that the overall profitability of the business has appreciated over time.
+- If the EPS is high, it indicates that the overall profitability of the business has appreciated over time.

-The eps can be determined as per the relationship described below: –
+EPS can be determined as per the relationship described below: –

 - At times EPS could be determined using the weighted average of the outstanding shares.